-English Country dancing is the direct ancestor of contra dance and is still very much alive today, with newly composed dances entering the repertoire all the time.
+English Country dancing is the direct ancestor of contra dance and is still very much alive today, with newly composed dances entering the repertoire almost weekly.

 Compared to contra, ECD offers much greater variety in musical styles, dance formations, and dance styling.
 It can also be more challenging than contra, and dancers who dance both ECD and contra find that their contra dance skills improve thanks to the skills practiced in ECD.

 There are many videos of English Country dance on the web.
 You might start with the Introduction to ECD video made by a station in Vancouver.
 Paul Ross's Childgrove channel on YouTube has many excellent videos, and the Lambertville Country Dancers maintain a long page with links to hundreds of videos.